William Langland: Attribution

 The attribution of Piers Plowman to Langland rests principally on the evidence of a manuscript held at Trinity College, Dublin (MS 212).
 This manuscript ascribes Piers Plowman to Willielmi de Langland, son of Stacy de Rokayle, "who died in Shipton-under-Wychwood, a tenant of the Lord Spenser in the county of Oxfordshire".
 Other manuscripts name the author as Robert or William Langland, or Wilhelms W. (most likely shorthand for William of Wychwood).

 The poem itself also seems to point to Langland's authorship.
 At one point, the narrator remarks: "I have lived in londe [...] my name is longe wille" (B XV.152).
 This can be taken as a coded reference to the poet's name, in the style of much late-medieval literature (see, for instance, Villon's acrostics in Le Testament).
 However, it has also been suggested that medieval scribes and readers may have understood this line as referring to a "William Longwille", the pseudonym used by a Norfolk rebel in 1381.

 Although there is little other evidence, Langland's authorship has been widely accepted since the 1920s.
-It is not, however, entirely beyond dispute, as recent work by Stella Pates and C. David Benson has demonstrated.
+It is not, however, entirely beyond dispute, as 21st century work by Stella Pates and C. David Benson has demonstrated.